-Let’s get this out of the way: Isabella’s Islay's value is all tied up in its decanter, which contains 8,500 diamonds, 300 rubies, and exquisite white gold.
+Isabella’s Islay's value is all tied up in its decanter.
+It contains 8,500 diamonds, 300 rubies, and exquisite white gold.
 Put water in the bottle, and it will still be worth over $6 million.

 As far as they whiskey goes, it's one of the finest that money can buy, decanter aside.
-Isabella’s Islay is the epitome of luxury Scotch whiskey, and even without a diamond and jewel encrusted bottle it costs a ton of money on its own.
+Isabella’s Islay is the epitome of luxury Scotch whiskey.
+Even without a diamond and jewel encrusted bottle, it costs a ton of money on its own.

 - The Five Best Japanese Whiskeys Money Can Buy

 - The 10 Best Rye Whiskeys Money Can Buy